nasa/Common-Metadata-Repository/legacy-migration/README.md

 # Legacy Serivce Migration

-Legacy Service Migration holds the migration scripts for migrating ordering related data from CMR Legacy Services to CMR.
+Legacy Service Migration holds the migration scripts for migrating ordering related data from CMR Legacy Service to CMR.

-The data migrated includes: DataQualitySummary, OptionDefinition, ServiceOptionDefinition, ServiceEntry and the associations among these data and CMR collections.
+The data migrated includes: DataQualitySummary, OptionDefinition, ServiceOptionDefinition and the associations among these data and CMR collections.

 The data is read from Legacy Service tables in Oracle and ingested into CMR via the generic concept ingest API.
-The associations are migrated via reading the corresponding Legacy Service associations tables in Oracle and make the same associations in CMR using the CMR generic concepts associations API.
+DataQualitySummary is migrated into data-quality-summary concept, and both OptionDefinition and ServiceOptionDefinition are migrated into order-option concept.
+The associations are migrated via reading the corresponding Legacy Service associations tables in Oracle and service associations between collections and UMM-S concepts with the concept id of related order-option concept as association data.

 # Development Environment